 Nature of land charges

-Land charges consist of those interests in land which are set out in LCA 1972 (which replaced LCA 1925).
-Only interests which are included on the list in the ACT are land charges.
-Interests which do appear on the list should be protected by registration on the Land Charges Register, which is one of the five different registers kept by the Land Charges Department (LCA 1971, s.
-1).
+Land charges are interests in land as set out in the Land Charges Act 1972 (LCA).
+These are protected by registration on the Land Charges Register, which is one of five different registers kept by the Land Charges Department under the LCA 1972.

-Land charges are divided by the 1972 Act into six classes (A to F) and certain of those classes are further subdivided.
+Land charges are divided by the LCA into six classes (A to F):

 Classes A and B

-There are not particularly common.
-They consist of charges on land arising under statutory provisions.
+These consist of charges on land arising under statutory provisions and are uncommon.

 This class is subdivided into four subclasses.
-Before considering these in detail it is important to note that rights of a type which fall within this class are registrable as land charges only if they were created on or after 1 January 1926 or, more unusually, if the right was created before that date but was itself transferred to some other holder at a later time.
+Note that those charges which fall within Class C are registrable as land charges only if they were created on or after 1 January 1926 (or, unusually, if the right was created before that date but was itself transferred to some other holder at a later time).

-Class C (i), the puisne mortgage The puisne mortgage is defined in LCA1972, s.2(4), as a legal mortgage which ‘is not secured by a deposit of documents relating to the legal estate affected.’
+Class C (i): Puisne mortgage: A puisne mortgage is defined by the LCA section 2(4), as a legal mortgage which ‘is not secured by a deposit of documents relating to the legal estate affected’.
 If the mortgagee does not take the deeds, the mortgage is a puisne mortgage and should be registered as a land charge.

-Class C (ii), Limited owner’s charge This is a land charge which arises when a tenant for life or statutory owner under the SLA 1925, or another person with a similar interest, has paid inheritance tax under the Inheritance Tax Act 1984.
+Class C (ii): Limited owner’s charge: This is a land charge which arises when a tenant for life or statutory owner under the Settled Land Act 1925, or another person with a similar interest, has paid inheritance tax under the Inheritance Tax Act 1984.
 Such persons may have a right to charge the repayment of the tax against the land and that right is a land charge.

-Class C (iii), general equitable charge This class of land charge forms a kind of ‘dustbin’ category.
-Into this class fall all equitable charges on property which are not specifically excluded from Class (iii) by the Act itself.
-Charges excluded in this way, and therefore not registrable as land charges include:
+Class C (iii): General equitable charge: This class of land charge forms a kind of ‘dustbin’ category into which fall equitable charges on property not specifically excluded from Class (iii) itself.
+Charges excluded, and therefore not registrable as land charges, include:

-Class C (iv), estate contract An estate contract is any contract to convey or create a legal estate in land, or any option to purchase a legal estate or any right of pre-emption in respect of a legal estate.
-Thus in addition to contracts for the conveyance of a fee simple, and contracts for the grant or assignment of a lease, this class of land charges includes options to purchase the fee simple, and options contained in leases.
-Various statutes have added to this category of land charges: for example, the Landlord and Tenant (Covenants) Act 1995, s.20(6) provides that a request for an overriding lease may be registered under the LCA 1972 as if it were an estate contract.
+Class C (iv): Estate contract: An estate contract is a contract to convey or create a legal estate in land, or any option to purchase a legal estate or any right of pre-emption in respect of a legal estate.
+This is one of the more common classes of land charge.
+Various statutes have added to this category of land charges; for example, the Landlord and Tenant (Covenants) Act 1995, section 20(6) provides that a request for an overriding lease may be registered under the LCA as if it were an estate contract.